hupfdule/push.vim/README.md

     To support repeating push mappings with the dot command, vim-repeat needs to be installed.

+  - [vimpl/vim-pluginhelp]

+    To display the help window, vim-quickui needs to be installed.

   - [skywind3000/vim-quickui]

     To display the help window in a floating window, vim-quickui needs to be